MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 ---
-Description: Menus and context menus display a list of commands or options when the user requests them.
+description: Menus and context menus display a list of commands or options when the user requests them.
 title: Menus and context menus
 label: Menus and context menus
 template: detail.hbs